 Using LabVIEW, can communication be established with a datalogger?

 Campbell Scientific dataloggers cannot communicate directly with LabVIEW.
-However, after data collected by any of the Campbell Scientific dataloggers has been retrieved and placed in the LoggerNet data cache, it can be shared with LabVIEW using a LoggerNet client called PC-OPC.
-A trial version of PC-OPC is available in the Downloads section of this page.
+However, after retrieving data collected by any of the Campbell Scientific dataloggers and placing the data in the LoggerNet data cache, the data can be shared with LabVIEW using a LoggerNet client called PC-OPC.
+A trial version of PC-OPC is available in the Downloads section of the Support tab on the PC-OPC product page.

 Can an iPhone be used to load programs from a computer to a CR3000, CR1000, or CR800-series datalogger?